petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md

 This command creates an optimized production build, which includes the `.js` and `.css` files necessary for running the application.

-Before proceeding, confirm the code has compiled successfully and take note of the application's `.js` and `.css` files.
+Before proceeding, confirm the code has compiled successfully and note the application's `.js` and `.css` files.

 ```
 Creating an optimized production build...